Self-Supervised Aggregation of Diverse Experts for Test-Agnostic Long-Tailed Recognition: Experiments

 \subsection{Experimental Setups}

-\textbf{Datasets}~~~ We use four benchmark datasets (\ie ImageNet-LT~\cite{liu2019large}, CIFAR100-LT~\cite{cao2019learning}, Places-LT~\cite{liu2019large}, iNaturalist 2018~\cite{van2018inaturalist}) to simulate real-world long-tailed data distributions.
-The dataset statistics are summarized in Table~\ref{dataset}, where CIFAR100-LT has three variants with different imbalance ratios.
-The imbalance ratio is defined as $\max{n_j}$/$\min{n_j}$, where $n_j$ denotes the data number of class $j\in[C]$.
+\textbf{Datasets}~~~ We use four benchmark datasets (\ie ImageNet-LT~\cite{liu2019large}, CIFAR100-LT~\cite{cao2019learning}, Places-LT~\cite{liu2019large}, and iNaturalist 2018~\cite{van2018inaturalist}) to simulate real-world long-tailed class distributions.
+Their data statistics and imbalance ratios are summarized in Appendix~\ref{App_C1}.
+The imbalance ratio is defined as $\max{n_j}$/$\min{n_j}$, where $n_j$ denotes the data number of class $j$.
+Note that CIFAR100-LT has three variants with different imbalance ratios.